nfredrik/mickarucken/README.md

 This project was part of the course ***23ST-1DT305 Introduction to Applied IoT 2024*** at Linnaeus University, Kalmar Sweden.

-All information, images, and code shared in this report are under a [MIT license](https://mit-license.org/).
+All information, images, and code shared in this report are under  [MIT license](https://mit-license.org/).

-This project can be completed in a few hours as long as you have all the prerequisite harddware and software setup.
+This project can be completed in a few hours as long as you have all the prerequisite hardware and software setup.

 # Objective

 I have chosen to build an application that could report humidity and temperature from garden community close to Brommaplan in Stockholm Sweden.

-My plan was to use LoRa with either Helium or TTN as provider.
+My plan was to use LoRa with either Helium or TTN (networks of IoT) as provider.
 It turns out that none of these providers have coverage in this area.
-My plan changed to either use LoRa from my apartment since Helium have coverage in this area and if that don't work go for WiFi
+My plan changed to either use LoRa from my apartment since Helium have coverage in this area and if that don't work go for WiFi.

 The purpose with the application was to monitor  temperature and humidity and see if the temperature changes over time and and there is temperatures at the level of [Frost](https://en.wikipedia.org/wiki/Frost).This typically happens during